 The tradition of the Advent calendar arose from German Protestants in the 1800s as a way for children to countdown to Christmas Day.
 It spread across the world during the 20th century to become the main secular observance of the season.
 The first commercially printed Advent calendar was created by Gerhard Lang in 1908, inspired by his mother, who sewed 24 cookies into the lid of a box and allowed him to eat one per day through December.

 In Debrecen, you can also see a Giant Advent Calendar placed next to the main stage from 1st December.
-The windows of Debrecen Giant Advent Calendar will open 6 PM every day to deliver important messages throughout the Advent celebration period.
+The windows of Debrecen’s giant Advent Calendar open at 6 PM each day to deliver important messages to the people throughout the Advent celebration period.

 Christmas pageant tradition